branner-non-code/notes/CONTENT/SQL/Converting_FileMaker_Pro_databases_to_SQL_Python.md

 #### Script for constructing the main database.

-1. The `CREATE` codeblock for each table is preceded by a `DROP TABLE IF EXISTS` expression for the same table, so that the script can be run repeatedly without risk of corruption.
+1. During initial work and testing, the `CREATE` codeblock for each table is preceded by a `DROP TABLE IF EXISTS` expression for the same table, so that the script can be run repeatedly without risk of corruption.
+2. Once all the problems seemed to have been fixed, I altered `main()` so as to allow only new content to be added:

+        def main(anything=''):
+            con = sqlite3.connect('malediction.db')
+            with con:
+                cursor = con.cursor()
+                # If there was any argument to main(), reinitialize the tables in
+                # question here; otherwise, merely supplement them.
+                if anything:
+                    query = open('malediction_sql_database.sql', 'r').read()
+                    cursor.executescript(query)

 2. The script ends with the line
         SELECT * FROM sqlite_master WHERE type='table';

    so that if it is run from the SQLite3 prompt its success or failure can be determined by eye.